Keeping the Commandments Brings Lasting Joy, President Nelson Tells Floridian Saints

 Home to more than a dozen theme and amusement parks, Orlando certainly can claim to be the site of many happy memories for countless individuals, said the President of The Church of Jesus Christ of Latter-day Saints.

 But where, he asked, is the happiest place on earth?

-“It is wherever the Spirit of the Lord dwells in the hearts of the people (1 Peter 4:14).
+“It is wherever the Spirit of the Lord dwells in the hearts of the people (see 1 Peter 4:14).
 It is inside any home that has become a sanctuary of faith and is filled with love.
-It is inside every House of the Lord,” said President Nelson.
+It is inside every house of the Lord,” said President Nelson.
 “It can be wherever you are when the Spirit of the Lord is with you.”

-President Nelson told 15,500 people gathered in the Amway Center in central Florida—and in Church buildings across the state watching a broadcast of the evening devotional—their “first and highest priority in the work of gathering Israel begins in our own home with our own family.
-We invite all of God’s children on this and the other side of the veil to come unto their Savior, be blessed by the ordinances of the temple, have enduring joy and qualify for that greatest of all blessings, that of eternal life.
+President Nelson told 15,500 people gathered in the Amway Center in central Florida—and in Church buildings across the state broadcasting the evening devotional—that our “first and highest priority in the work of gathering Israel begins in our own home with our own family.
+We invite all of God’s children on this and the other side of the veil to come unto their Savior, be blessed by the ordinances of the temple, have enduring joy, and qualify for that greatest of all blessings, that of eternal life.
 We start at home with our precious children.”

 President Nelson traveled to Florida with his wife, Sister Wendy Nelson; Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles and his wife, Sister Harriet Uchtdorf; and Elder Shayne M. Bowen, a General Authority Seventy, and his wife, Sister Lynette M. Bowen.